umfhero/PurpleTeamAI/README.md

 ## Architecture

-I've used a modern tech stack for this project:
+I am using a modern tech stack for this project:

 - **Frontend**: React 18 with TypeScript and Vite.
-I've gone for a dark-themed dashboard.
+I am using a dark-themed dashboard.
 - **Backend**: FastAPI (Python) with PostgreSQL for the database.
 - **Task Queue**: Celery and Redis to handle the long-running scans.
 - **AI Integration**: It supports OpenAI, Gemini, and local models via Ollama.